Anthony Fantano: Personal life

 Fantano resides in Connecticut.
 He is a vegan, having swapped to the diet after initially going vegetarian in his late teens.
 In March 2018, Fantano told Polygon that he is a "free speech purist".
-He endorsed Bernie Sanders in the 2020 United States presidential election.
+He identifies as a leftist, endorsed Bernie Sanders in the 2020 United States presidential election, supports Zohran Mamdani, and has accused Israel of committing genocide in the Gaza Strip.

 Legal disputes

 On July 24, 2023, Fantano was named as a defendant in a lawsuit from video game developer Activision over a viral audio clip he had recorded on TikTok about pizza slices.
 Activision claimed that Fantano had asked for "substantial monetary damages" for the company's use of the audio in an advertisement for custom Crash Bandicoot trainers, or to be "prepared to defend a lawsuit".
 On August 10, Activision dropped the lawsuit with prejudice, meaning it could not be refiled.

-Falling in Reverse frontman Ronnie Radke filed a defamation lawsuit against Fantano on August 20, 2024, claiming that the latter had "acted in malice" and "engaged in fraud" in posting commentary about the singer in a 2023 video titled "This Guy Sucks".
-The case was dismissed on May 12, 2025.
+Falling in Reverse frontman Ronnie Radke filed a defamation lawsuit against Fantano on August 20, 2024, claiming that the latter had "acted in malice" and "engaged in fraud" in posting commentary about the singer in a 2023 video titled "This Guy Sucks" about Radke's rape allegations.
+The case was dismissed on May 12, 2025, with Radke being ordered to pay Fantano's legal fees.